How to report an issue to us

 If you do not find a category that relates to your request, please select the option 'other requests'.

 To report a safety hazard or an urgent issue, contact our Customer Service Centre and out-of-hours service on 4221 6111.

 To find out more about how to report barking dogs, visit our Dogs and cats page.

 Graffiti is a crime that significantly affects the community, businesses and residents.
-Graffiti removal and repair is very costly to the community and makes people feel unsafe.
-We take matters concerning graffiti very seriously.
-To report graffiti, please call our Graffiti Hotline on 4221 6036 or lodge a report online using eServices.
-You can also report graffiti to local police through the Police Assistance Line on 131 444 or Crime Stoppers on 1800 333 000.
-We remove all graffiti on Council property, however, graffiti removal from private property is the responsibility of the property owner.
-This includes businesses and walls/fences that are adjacent to laneways, footpaths and reserves.
+Graffiti makes people feel unsafe and removal is costly to the community.
+We take reports of graffiti very seriously and remove graffiti on Council property promptly.
+Graffiti removal from private property is the responsibility of the property owner.
+This includes businesses, walls and fences that are adjacent to laneways, footpaths and reserves.